cris6h16/api-rest-spring-boot-100-test-coverage-postgresql-swagger/README.md

 ### Some Questions that you probably have

-1. What is the time taken?
+1. How is taken the time ?

 > The time is taken since I start to do it & when I finish it.
 NOT is only the time of coding or something like that.